j0rd1smit/j0rd1smit.github.io/content/blog/2022-11-06-autograd-engine-from-scratch/index.md

        )
    ...
 ```
-This `__add__` does the following:
+This implementation of the `__add__` method does the following:
-1. It calculates the data value for the new `Value` object by adding the data values of the two `Value` objects.
+- It calculates the data value for the new `Value` object by adding the data values of the two `Value` objects.
-1. Here we define how to calculate the gradient of `self` and `other` in the `_backward` function.
+- Here we define how to calculate the gradient of `self` and `other` in the `_backward` function.
    This function takes as input the gradient of the parent node and calculates the gradient of the child nodes.
    This is the chain rule in action, exactly as we did manually in the previous section.
-1. It keeps track of the `children` of the new `Value` object.
+- It keeps track of the `children` of the new `Value` object.
 This is the computational graph connection.

 Now, we can do a single gradient calculation as follows: